Semantic Correspondence: Unified Benchmarking and a Strong Baseline: Method Review

-These techniques typically focus on matching features from handcrafted descriptors, such as SIFT~\cite{bristow2015dense, DSP2013, GDSP, SIFTFlow}, DAISY~\cite{DAISY-Filter-Flow} and HOG~\cite{ProposalFlow2016, ProposalFlow2018, TSS, OHG}.
-Additionally, other approaches have been explored, such as graph-based matching algorithms~\cite{graph-matching, Cho2012ProgressiveGM}, which leverage flexible graph representations to find category-level feature matches, and probabilistic matching algorithms~\cite{cho2015unsupervised, ProposalFlow2016, ProposalFlow2018}, which model uncertainty in feature correspondences using probabilistic frameworks.
-But they often struggle with large appearance or viewpoint changes, which limits their robustness in more challenging scenarios.
+Apart from descriptor-oriented methods, other approaches were also explored, such as graph-based matching algorithms~\cite{graph-matching, Cho2012ProgressiveGM}, which leverage flexible graph representations to find category-level feature matches, and probabilistic matching algorithms~\cite{cho2015unsupervised, ham2016proposal, ham2018proposal} that model uncertainty in feature correspondence using probabilistic frameworks.

+However, these methods face inherent limitations when applied to complex computer vision tasks.
+They struggle to scale efficiently to large datasets, and their low-level, gradient-based features lack robustness in complex scenes involving significant geometric distortions, appearance variations, and large intra-class variance.
+This performance gap catalyzed the shift from handcrafted engineering to the learned representations that are the focus of this work.
 With the rise of deep learning, research has moved from handcrafted to learned features, improving reliability and enabling more flexible, scalable solutions for semantic matching.
 In this work, we focus on learning-based approaches, which have shown notable effectiveness in addressing these challenges.